 Avoid the red zone: The map also shows you the red zone, which is an artillery barrage.
-If you're in the red zone, there's a good chance you'll get hit, although if you're in a building you'll probably be able to ride it out just fine.
+If you're in the red zone, there's a good chance you'll get hit, although if you're in a building you'll be able to ride it out just fine.

 Get protected with auto pick-up: Your baseball cap looks great, but a helmet stops your head splitting like a melon (usually).
 Grab that protective kit so you can take a little more damage.
 Ensure that auto pick-up is turned on and you'll replace kit with higher rated stuff when you find it.

 Collect sights: Many of the weapons are adaptable and holo sights and scopes make it much easier to hit the target.
 At the start of the game, manually grab sights and scopes you find, so they will then attach to weapons you collect.
 Bingo, you'll be dropping bad guys in no time.
 If you have spare sights, share them with your team.